Admicos/minecraft-wayland/README.md

 - A distro with a patched GLFW package

-  - This guide has packages for Arch and openSUSE
+  - This guide has packages for Arch, openSUSE, and Fedora
   - Or the knowledge on how to patch packages in your distribution.
   - In which case you can skip step 2 of this guide, as it will not apply to you and you should know what to do with the `.patch` files in this repo already